saadAw/deep_model_optimization/README.md

 Quantization

-Quantization reduces the memory footprint and computation time by using lower-precision numerical formats for model weights and/or activations.[1][2]
+Quantization reduces the memory footprint and computation time by using lower-precision numerical formats for model weights and/or activations.

     Post-Training Quantization (PTQ): This technique quantizes a pre-trained model without requiring re-training.
 Both per-tensor and per-channel INT8 quantization were applied.